 Happy cats!

-The articles above should have given you some food for thought and ideas for keeping your cats feeling safe, loved and happy.
+The articles above should have given you some food for thought and ideas for keeping your new furballs safe, loved and happy.

-But if you'd like to know more, why not pop over to Our Happy Cat, which has all sorts of great information on house cat care, cat health and other cat-related things.
+If you'd like to know more, pop over to Our Happy Cat, which has all sorts of great information on house cat care, health and other cat-related things.